laurynmm/laurynmm.github.io/_posts/2021-12-06-me-Outreachy-Zullip.md

 ## Who I am
 ### Some of my core values are community, learning and authenticity.

 I have always been drawn to spaces (virtual or in-person) with a strong sense of community.
-In my work and my life, I want to feel connected to people who share similar interests and purpose.
+In my work and in my life, I want to feel connected to people who share similar interests and purpose.
 I don't want to be the soloist; I want to be part of the orchestra.
 I'm not interested in dancing alone; I'm lifting up my dance partners and being lifted up in turn.

 Also, it's critical for me to be in environments that prioritize learning.
 For me, learning in community requires:
 * asking questions / being curious